 Food For The Poor Named Largest International Charity in United States

 COCONUT CREEK, Fla.
 (Oct.
-20, 2014) – For the third consecutive year, The Chronicle of Philanthropy has ranked Food For The Poor the largest international relief and development organization in the United States.
-The annual survey lists the top charities that raise the most donations from private sources.
+24, 2013) – The Chronicle of Philanthropy today named Food For The Poor the largest international relief and development organization in the United States.
+The annual survey lists the top charities that raise the most money from private sources.

-The charity watchdog survey also ranked Food For The Poor as the 11th largest overall charity out of 400 nonprofits surveyed nationwide, as well as the largest charitable organization in Florida.
-The rankings appear in the 23rd edition of The Chronicle of Philanthropy’s annual “Philanthropy 400” report.
+The charity watchdog survey also ranked the Christian-based ministry, Food For The Poor, as the 10th largest overall charity out of 400 nonprofits surveyed nationwide.
+On the state level, Food For The Poor retained the number one slot as the largest charitable organization in Florida.
+The rankings appear in the 22nd edition of The Chronicle of Philanthropy’s annual “Philanthropy 400″ report.

 Jennifer Leigh Oates